-- Applicants must have no more than three years post-PhD research experience at the time of applying, adjusted for part time working and career breaks.
+- Applicants must have no more than six years post-PhD research experience at the time of applying, adjusted for part-time working and career breaks.

 - Applicants that have not yet been awarded their PhD may apply but must provide proof that their PhD has been awarded before the final Grant Review Board meeting in July 2024.

-- Applicants to the RAD Fellowship will not be eligible to apply for any other Alzheimer’s Research UK Fellowship schemes in the October 2020-January 2021 call.
+- Applicants to the RAD Fellowship will not be eligible to apply for any other Alzheimer’s Research UK Fellowship schemes in the same round.

 The Institution(s) and the Supervisor(s)

 - The Fellowship must have a UK academic or not-for-profit research institution as a base.